jiphex/website/content/about/site.md

 files][site-repo], using a [Static Site Generator][ssg-wp],
 [Hugo][hugo-website].

-The website itself is served from [Github Pages][github-pages-docs], and is automatically published using a [Github Action][hugo-github-action] which runs whenever a commit is made to the main branch.
+The website itself is built by and served from [Cloudflare Pages][cloudflare-pages].

 # Why use a Static-Site-Generator?